TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 In the Vakil Bazaar, Shiraz, Iran

 I had fears before traveling to Iran.
 The blogs, right and left, screamed of war.
-On March 11, about a month before I left, the headline on a U.S. News and World Report entry read "6 Signs the U.S. May Be Headed for War With Iran."
+On March 11, about a month before I left, a U.S. News and World Report entry headline read, "6 Signs the U.S. May Be Headed for War With Iran."
 I skimmed the article and felt a rising panic.
 Then, on March 21, on a British website, there was the statement that “Dick Cheney, the U.S. vice-president, has triggered speculation that he has been using a tour of the Middle East to prepare Iran's neighbors for a possible war with Tehran.”
 Iran’s pursuit of a nuclear program was the cause of the tensions.

 I was confused.
 I wondered if I should cancel my trip.
 Would I encounter hostility toward Americans?
 What if my own country chose to attack Iran while I was there?
 Would the people take out their anger on me?
 I am old enough to carry memories of the takeover of the American Embassy after the Islamic Revolution in 1979.

 As I slept, I had nightmares about being turned away from the country at the airport in Tehran, my visa denied after all.
 Or worse, being taken to an interrogation room where, under bright lights, I would be questioned by men with the dark shadow of beards that signified their allegiance to the Islamic theocracy that rules Iran.
-After all, wasn’t I the daughter of an American man who had been part of the U.S. foreign-aid machine during the era of the now-hated Shah?
+After all, wasn’t I the daughter of an American man who had been part of the U.S. foreign aid machine during the era of the now-hated Shah?

 Yes — and this was the point of my trip — to return to this country where I had lived 50 years ago as a young American child.
-I had made no secret of that fact on my visa application.
-And I had been approved for entry into the country.
+I had made no secret of that fact on my visa application, and I had been approved for entry into the country.

 I decided that I had to go.